-Exterior storage compartments in the trailer maximize available space and should accommodate most of your storage needs.
+Exterior storage compartment in the trailer maximize available space and should accommodate most of your storage needs.
 All of the storage compartments can be locked.
-The LP gas compartment is required by safety regulations to be unlocked at all times.
-All compartments have been designed to remain secure while the vehicle is in motion.
+(The LP gas compartment is required by safety regulations to be unlocked at all times.)
+They have been designed to remain secure while the vehicle is in motion.